J-1 Exchange Students

 Registering for Your Classes

 You will register for your courses online in your my.SDSU account.
-After you set up your SDSU portal, check it regularly for your registration day and time.
+After you set up your SDSU portal, check it regularly for your registration day and time, a detailed guide linked here.
+More detailed registration instructions will be available 1 to 2 weeks before registration in April for Fall registration or November for Spring semester registration.
 If you have a Registration Hold, you must clear it at least two business days before your registration appointment so that you can avoid problems with your class registration.

 Prerequisites

 Lower level coursework must be fulfilled before a student can enroll in a higher level course.
 The General Catalog and Class Schedule all identify any prerequisites required for specific courses.
-Please check the notes in these documents carefully.
+Exchange students are responsible for reviewing prerequisites for particular courses they are interested in before they enroll in a course.
+It is necessary to take the time to compare your coursework with the coursework required at SDSU.
+You can review previous syllabi for courses at the SDSU Syllabi Collection

 Exchange students should bring their own copies of transcripts and descriptions of relevant coursework completed (in English) to demonstrate to professors they have completed courses equivalent to required SDSU prerequisites before they will be allowed to enroll in courses with these restrictions.